jwodder/doapi/DESIGN.md

 - `doapi-droplet`: `show-upgrades` and `show-snapshots` are named as such (instead of "`upgrades`" and "`snapshots`") in order to avoid confusion with `upgrade` and `snapshot`.
+- Regions & sizes specified on the command line will not be checked for validity before using them; you'd get an error either way, and performing the check on the client side just adds more work and API requests.

 ## On handling duplicated names